B13rg/B13rg.github.io/_drafts/algo-props.md

 They must be cared for and maintained like any living thing.
 Documentation should outline the use case for the algorithm and how to apply it.

+The complexities of the system should be described in an understandable way.
+It should use ideas and references familiar with the target audience.
+Having a "system vocabulary" of concepts and modules gives users a scaffold to construct understanding upon.

-It should also have information on how it fails.
+There should also information on how the system fails.
 Users should be able to easily determine the cause of errors, and have the tools/knowledge available to solve it themselves.

 Even if it is the most optimal algorithm ever constructed for a task, if it is not ergonomic to users than it will be forked or forgotten.